WaveProp/WaveProp/docs/src/Tutorials/soundsoft_scattering.md

     you can always try to just call `plot` on it.

 With the domain ``\Omega`` defined through ``\Gamma``, we must now create a mesh for it.
-Meshes for `ParametricBody` objects are surface meshes, meaning that only `\Gamma` will be discretized.
+Meshes for `ClosedEntity` objects are surface meshes, meaning that only `\Gamma` will be discretized.
 In this very simple example where the initial geometry is known in closed parametric form, the *mesh* will be composed of a single mesh element: a `ParametricElement` representing the curve itself.
 We